AlibabaCloudDocs/nat/intl.en-US/FAQ/FAQ about NAT gateways.md

 ## Can Elastic Compute Service \(ECS\) instances use SNAT to access services that use DNAT to provide external access when the same enhanced NAT gateway is used for SNAT and DNAT?

-No.
+No, the ECS instances cannot access the services in this case.

-If you created both SNAT and DNAT entries on the enhanced NAT gateway, the ECS instances cannot use SNAT to access services that use DNAT to provide external access in the same VPC.
+If you created both SNAT and DNAT entries on the enhanced NAT gateway, the ECS instances cannot use SNAT to access services that use DNAT of the same enhanced NAT gateway to provide external access in the same VPC.

 If you want the ECS instances to access the services that use DNAT to provide external access in the same VPC, we recommend that you create another enhanced NAT gateway.
 Then, create DNAT entries and SNAT entries on the two NAT gateways separately.